Sustainable Development Goal 15: Target 15.1: Conserve and restore terrestrial and freshwater ecosystems

 Forests cover roughly 4 billion hectares or 30.7 per cent of the world's land area.
 93 percent are natural forests and 7 percent are planted.
 The forest area is defined by the land under natural or planted groups of trees of at least 5 meters in situ.
 The trees can be either be productive or non-productive and should not include fruit plantations and agroforestry systems and trees in urban parks and gardens.
 Protected areas are defined by three indicators: 1) the proportion of total terrestrial area classified as protected 2) the proportion of important sites of terrestrial biodiversity who are protected 3) and proportion of important sites of freshwater biodiversity that are protected.

-A progress report in 2020 provided the following data for forest areas: